Budget 2023: Internet Celebrates 'Nari Shakti' as Female FM Presents Budget to Female President For The First Time in India

 Top Recommended Stories

-Budget 2023: Internet Celebrates ‘Nari Shakti’ as Female FM Presents Budget to Female President For The First Time in India – Check Tweets!
+Budget 2023: Internet Celebrates ‘Nari Shakti’ as Female FM and Female President For The First Time in India – Check Tweets!

 Union Finance Minister Nirmala Sitharaman met with President Droupadi Murmu at Rashtrapati Bhavan before delivering the Union Budget 2023–24 to Parliament.